 2. It offers skills in the performance of CPR

 Basic life support training provides the learner with skills in performing CPR, which is a critical life-saving technique both in and out of hospitals.
+You can take unlimited BLS practice test to test your knowledge in Basic Life Support.
 Cardiac arrest is fatal, and the victim will die if CPR is not offered within the shortest time possible.
 When performed, CPR ensures a constant supply of blood circulation.
 This is through pressure applied to the heart, which provides an artificial heartbeat.
 These compressions give the necessary pressure on the heart, facilitating blood flow to the rest of the body.

 Studies have shown that the blood contained in the human body has enough oxygen to sustain life for some minutes.
 Consequently, when given chest compressions only, even without mouth-to-mouth ventilation, the victim can stay alive for some time before professional help arrives.